Epiglottis: Structure

 The epiglottis sits at the entrance of the larynx.
 It is shaped like a leaf of purslane and has a free upper part that rests behind the tongue, and a lower stalk (petiolus).
 The stalk originates from the back surface of the thyroid cartilage, connected by a thyroepiglottic ligament.
 At the sides, the stalk is connected to the arytenoid cartilages at the walls of the larynx by folds.

 The epiglottis originates at the entrance of the larynx, and is attached to the hyoid bone.
 From there, it projects upwards and backwards behind the tongue.
 The space between the epiglottis and the tongue is called the vallecula.

 Microanatomy

 The epiglottis has two surfaces; a forward-facing anterior surface, and a posterior surface facing the larynx.
 The forward-facing surface is covered with several layers of thin cells (stratified squamous epithelium), and is not covered with keratin, the same surface as the back of the tongue.
 The back surface is covered in a layer of column-shaped cells with cilia, similar to the rest of the respiratory tract.
-It also has mucous-secreting goblet cells.
+It also has mucus-secreting goblet cells.
 There is an intermediate zone between these surfaces that contains cells that transition in shape.
 The body of the epiglottis consists of elastic cartilage.